What is a graduated payment mortgage What is a graduated payment mortgage?

 Negative amortization is a risk for several years at the beginning of the loan period.
 However, the mortgage will be organized so that the entire balance is still reimbursed at the end of the term.
 However, it means that the mortgage will cost more because the principal of the loan grows at the beginning of the reimbursement period.

-On the surface, a graduated payment mortgage and an adjustable rate mortgage may seem very similar, but they are not the same.
+On the surface, a graduated payment mortgage and an adjustable-rate mortgage may seem very similar, but they are not the same.

-With an adjustable rate mortgage, you can expect the rate to fluctuate periodically to reflect the market interest rate.
+With an adjustable-rate mortgage, you can expect the rate to fluctuate periodically to reflect the market interest rate.
 The rate fits occasionally but not in a fixed schedule.
 The interest rate can also decrease because it is based on the market rate in progress.

 On the other hand, with a graduated payment mortgage, the interest rate will only increase.